Cleopatra Wash back-county campground trailhead (Trailhead 3; view northeast). |

 Watch Out

-Because of washouts along the road, getting to the trailhead requires a four-wheel-drive vehicle (I drove in using 2-wheel-drive (2WD), but I needed 4WD to get back out!), but hikers with a high-clearance vehicle can stop about 0.13 miles short of the trailhead and walk down the washed out road.
+Because of washouts along the road, getting to the trailhead requires a 4WD vehicle (I drove a jeep in using 2WD, but I needed 4WD to get back out!), but hikers with a high-clearance vehicle can stop about 0.13 miles short of the trailhead and walk down the washed-out road.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this is a fairly long hike in a remote area, so be sure to bring the 10 Essentials, and be sure that your hiking skills match the level of difficulty for this hike. |